What is Burn Rate?

-The Burn Rate measures the rate upon which a company spends its cash (i.e., how quickly a company is spending, or “burning,” its cash).
+The Burn Rate is the rate at which a company spends its cash, most often used to analyze the spending of early-stage start-ups.
 In the context of cash flow negative start-ups, the burn rate measures the pace at which a start-up’s equity funding is being spent.

 Table of Contents

 - Why Does the Burn Rate Matter for Startups?

 - How to Interpret Burn Rate?

 - What is a Good Cash Burn Rate?